ginstrom/galaxy-conquest-game/docs/installation.md

 If you encounter display issues:
 1. Ensure your graphics drivers are up to date
-2. Try running the game with a different resolution by modifying the `config.toml` file
+2. Try running the game with a different resolution by modifying the `config/prefs.toml` file

 #### Virtual Environment Issues